NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 ![bgp routing](<Screen Shot 2020-01-17 at 7.48.26 PM.png>)

-When a router recieves a new list of policies it takes them all in, and then has a decision making process to determine the best routes for it to use.
+When a router receives a new list of policies it takes them all in, and then has a decision making process to determine the best routes for it to use.

 The operator of this router can determine what is important to them (usually cost related) and make decisions based on that.
 Here's an example decision process.